 - Data management

-Through USAID’s TB CARE I project, SIAPS is working with partners to establish a regional reference laboratory in East Africa, produce guidelines for purchasing high-quality laboratory products, and revise and field-test standard operating laboratory procedures for tuberculosis (TB).
-In addition, SIAPS is helping to assess and build the capacity of health providers to implement new diagnostic tools; improve the detection of TB, including multidrug-resistant TB and extensively drug-resistant TB; monitor treatment progress; document patient outcomes; and improve patient care.
+Through USAID’s TB CARE I project, SIAPS worked with its partners to establish a regional reference laboratory in East Africa, produce guidelines for purchasing high-quality laboratory products, and revise and field-test standard operating laboratory procedures for tuberculosis (TB).
+In addition, SIAPS helped assess and build the capacity of health providers to implement new diagnostic tools; improve the detection of TB, including multidrug-resistant and extensively drug-resistant TB; monitor treatment progress; document patient outcomes; and improve patient care.

-Consistent with the WHO Global Malaria Programme’s Initiative – T3: Test, Treat and Track, SIAPS collaborates with ministries of health, local partners, and community health workers to support accurate malaria diagnosis through the use of proven tools like microscopy or rapid diagnostic tests.
-SIAPS has trained health care providers and made rapid diagnostic tests for malaria available at the facility and community level, in both the public and private sectors.
+Consistent with the WHO Global Malaria Programme’s Initiative – T3: Test, Treat and Track, SIAPS collaborated with ministries of health, local partners, and community health workers to support accurate malaria diagnosis through the use of proven tools like microscopy or rapid diagnostic tests.
+SIAPS trained health care providers and made rapid diagnostic tests for malaria available at the facility and community levels in both the public and private sectors.